jenkinsci/js-modules/README.md

-Jenkins CI JavaScript module loader.
+Jenkins CI JavaScript "module bundle" loader i.e. a loader for loading more than one module in one request (i.e. a "bundle").

 Install Package: